- CLASS: Reptilia (Reptiles)

 One of our tortoises, a large male named Gerty, participated in the making of the 1941 movie Malay, with Dorothy Lamour and Jack Haley.
 In the film, the hero is very thirsty after hours in the jungle and at long last comes to a beautiful pool of water.
 Sitting down on a log, he is badly frightened to discover that his “log” is a live alligator.
 He rushes to the bank, where he sits on a large stone.
 The stone, of course, turns out to be Gerty.

 Currently, our tortoise herd numbers 12 individuals, representing at least five subspecies.
-Numbers painted on each animal’s shell help the keepers identify their charges: white-numbered tortoises are males, red numbers indicate females.
-Each tortoise has its own unique personality: some are really shy while others are more interactive with their keepers, stretching up for a neck rub or to eat right out of the keeper’s hand.
+Each tortoise has its own unique personality: some are really shy while others are more interactive with their wildlife care specialists, stretching up for a neck rub or to eat right out of the care specialist’s hand.

-The Fetter Family Galápagos Tortoise Exhibit: Our tortoise yard was remodeled in 2010 to include a touchable collection of replica tortoise shells and a more spacious, heated barn with a deep, indoor nest area, walls coated with a special cushiony rubber to prevent shell injury, and skylights and windows to give the building a bright, airy feel.
+The Fetter Family Galápagos Tortoise Habitat: Our tortoises' outdoor area was remodeled in 2010 to include a touchable collection of replica tortoise shells, along with a more spacious, heated indoor area with a deep, indoor nest area, walls coated with a special cushiony rubber to prevent shell injury, and skylights and windows to give the building a bright, airy feel.

-Finding a way to summon them into the barn at night was challenging, yet the answer may be clear as a bell—a cowbell, that is!
-Starting off with baby steps, keepers ring the bell and offer a small pile of carrots in front of the tortoises so they learn to associate the sound of the bell with delicious treats, gradually increasing the distance over time, where a jackpot of treats await.
-Cowbell training may also come in handy for weighing the tortoises; keepers ring the bell and offer rewards once the animal is on the scale, making the process easy for all!
+Finding a way to summon them into the indoor area at night was challenging, yet the answer may be clear as a bell—a cowbell, that is!
+Starting off with baby steps, wildlife care specialists ring the bell and offer a small pile of carrots in front of the tortoises so they learn to associate the sound of the bell with delicious treats, gradually increasing the distance over time, where a jackpot of treats await.
+This system also comes in handy for weighing the tortoises: the Galápagos tortoise care specialists ring the bell and offer rewards once the animal is on the scale, making the process easy for all!

 Years ago, Zoo visitors had direct contact with the tortoise herd, and many people remember “riding” on the tortoises as children.
 Times change, and since our tortoises are ambassadors for an endangered species, we have new ways for people to connect with our tortoises.
 A life-size Galápagos tortoise bronze figure allows guests to “sit on a tortoise” for photos.

-The arrival of humans: The Galápagos Islands were discovered in 1543 by Spanish explorers.
+The arrival of humans: The Galápagos Islands were reached by Spanish explorers in 1543.
 The animals on these islands had never seen humans, and there were no large predators there to hunt them.
 They were completely unafraid, because they had never been threatened.
 But the humans became a threat to the tortoises.
 They hunted them for food for many years, and settlers also introduced new animals to the islands—goats and cattle ate the plants the tortoises needed, and pigs rooted for tortoise eggs and ate them.

 When pirates, whaling ships, and merchantmen came through the Galápagos Islands from the 17th through 19th centuries, sailors loaded the large tortoises on their ships to use for food during the rest of their long voyage.
 Tortoise populations that once numbered in the tens of thousands were reduced to thousands, then hundreds, and even tens.
 What nature had taken millions of years to create, humans had nearly destroyed in a few generations.